 Plan Description.
 The Town of Limon Employees' Pension Plan is a single-employer defined benefit pension plan administered by the Town of Limon.
 The Plan provides retirement, disability, and death benefits to plan members and beneficiaries.
-The Town Council has the authority to establish and amend benefit provisions.
+The Town Board of Trustees has the authority to establish and amend benefit provisions.
 The Plan does not issue a publicly available financial report.